mattmcgrattan/iiif-activity-streams/README.md

 Turn a IIIF top level collection into a paged Activity Stream.
 Please read the `settings.py` and `docker_settings.py` files for more information on setting up.

+N.B. this code (for now) assumes a flat single level Collection, rather than nested collections.

 This is a proof of concept illustration.
 Please read LICENSE for standard MIT license conditions.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR